ethanhs/material/README.md

 #Contributing

 I take pull requests!
 Let me know if you are interested in contributing.
+The best way would be to open a new issue with the widget or fix you are going to work on.
+Fork the project, and push commits to that.
+Then, when you are done, you can make a pull request.
+I will check the changes you made and either approve it, or explain how it can be fixed.

+###Note:
+By making a pull request, you agree that the code you are commiting is released under the LGPL.

 #License